 The sites are far apart and offer some privacy.
 They're spread out across a few tiny hills, so you're not butted-up next to neighbors.
 They are large enough to hold a few tents easily.

+It gets better.
+There's running water for dish cleanup, AND a super clean bathroom (outhouse) a few minutes walk from the site.
 There's a pergola covering a picnic table for shade, and well, rustic cuteness.
 It doesn't hurt as a backdrop for awesome photos.

 There's also tons to do and see in the area.
-There's a local hike you can do that takes you up to the peak where you'll brush past endless aisles of Buckwheat, pinion pine, juniper/oak and other chapparal.
+There's a local hike you can do that takes you up to a peak where you'll brush past endless aisles of Buckwheat, pinion pine, juniper/oak and other chapparal.
 Not too far off is the Bitter Creek National Wildlife Refuge where you can view Condors and other birds.

 Pro tip 3: Take some Birkenstocks or slides to slip on with wool socks for late night bathroom breaks, to keep your toes toasty and well, functioning.
-These are great for hopping around between outfit changes and other chores without buckling down to lace up boots every time.
+These are great for hopping around between outfit changes and other chores without buckling down to lace up your boots every time.